 Order for Possession

 Another option for the landowner is to apply through the Court for an Order for possession.
 Once this has been awarded, the order can be transferred to the High Court so a Writ of Possession can be granted.
 As soon as the writ of possession has been received, the landowner can instruct High Court Enforcement Officers (such as Able Investigations) to remove the trespasser(s) again, using no more than reasonable force.

 Obtaining an order for possession does take longer than common law and will be more costly and is seen as the final step as any trespasser(s) breaking this order are committing a criminal offence.

 Can the police help?

-Because trespass on your land is a civil offence and not a criminal one, you cannot simply call the police and ask them to make the trespasser(s) leave.
-It is advisable to call them if an eviction takes place but they cannot get directly involved, they are rather there as observers to see if any criminal offence takes place.
-Government legislation on evictions states that the exception to this is if 2 or more trespassers have, between them:
+In some circumstances yes, if there are over 6 caravans and a number of factors have been met, then the police can use Sec 61/2, but the factors have to be met, and a senior officer must sign it off.
+However, in most cases because trespass on your land is a civil offence and not a criminal one, they may ask them to make the trespasser(s) leave. but they cannot get directly involved, they are rather there as observers to see if any criminal offence takes place, such as a breach of the peace.
+Government legislation on evictions states that the exception to this is if 6 or more trespassers have, between them Sec 61 requirements are: